 The type of surgery depends on the size and position of the tumor.

-The surgeon removes a small tumor and some surrounding tissue.
-This can only be done if the anal sphincter is not affected.
-After this procedure, the person will still be able to pass a bowel movement.
+Resection: The surgeon removes a small tumor and some surrounding tissue.
+This is only possible if cancer has not affected the anal sphincter, or muscle.
+After this procedure, the person will still be able to have a bowel movement.

 Chemotherapy and radiotherapy

 A doctor may recommend chemotherapy, radiation therapy, or both.
 People may have these treatments at the same time or one after the other.
 If these approaches work, the person may not need a colostomy.